Skip to main content

 Recommended Videos

-The order will go into effect before Dec.
+The order went into effect before Dec.
 15 to comply with state law.
-Violations of this order will be considered a class C misdemeanor with fines reaching $500.
+Violations of this order will be considered a Class C misdemeanor with fines reaching $500.

-It is urged that residents purchase their fireworks from licensed retailers to comply with the order.
+The county urges residents to purchase their fireworks from licensed retailers to comply with the order.

 The Bexar County Fire Marshal’s Office confirmed that extreme drought conditions remain in the county, and improper firework use and disposal could result in fire.

-The County’s Firework Safety Hotline will be activated from Dec.
-20 to Jan.
+The County’s Firework Safety Hotline will be open until Jan.
 1. Residents can report illegal or unsafe fireworks at 210-335-FIRE (3437).

-For more information on firework rules and the “Designate a Douser” program, please visit the Bexar County Fire Marshal’s Office’s website here.
+For more information on firework rules and the “Designate a Douser” program, visit the Bexar County Fire Marshal’s Office website here.

 Read also: